 When you say, “We’re shedding millions of jobs and we need to do something about it,” what kind of reactions do you get?
 Do people think you’re being apocalyptic?

 Andrew Yang: There’s been a massive shift in the last six months.
-The consensus has reached a point where a lot of institutions and organizations agree that the change coming to our economy is different than any previous shifts we’ve experienced. saying that 30 percent of American jobs will be subject to automation by 2030.
-Bain & Co. put out a alling it “the Great Transformation” and predicting 20 to 25 percent of jobs to be lost in the same timeframe.
+The consensus has reached a point where a lot of institutions and organizations agree that the change coming to our economy is different than any previous shifts we’ve experienced.
+McKinsey released a report saying that 30 percent of American jobs will be subject to automation by 2030.
+Bain & Co. put out a similar report, calling it “the Great Transformation” and predicting 20 to 25 percent of jobs to be lost in the same timeframe.
 Bain also concluded that we would need to absorb labor at four times the rate of the industrial revolution in order to successfully manage the transition.
 The president of MIT came out and said, “The purpose of MIT now is to help society prepare.”

 And it’s not just truck-driving jobs and retail jobs that are going to be automated.
 Software makes it very, very possible to automate many jobs that have previously been considered white collar.
 We’re already seeing this with the reduction of the number of bookkeepers in the workforce.
 Accountants, lawyers, radiologists, pharmacists — many of these roles can be automated.